 You walk into a place as a girl, people direct their attention at you because of what you are putting on.
 Your look appears ‘emo-goth’.
+You ride around on a Swegway hoverboard.
 Teachers perceive you to be a trouble maker.
 Everyone tends not to be interested in walking up to say hi, but that doesn’t bother you – you are confident of who you are.

 The reason for your mode of dressing is best known to you, you feel comfortable with that dressing pattern.
 Not that you worship the devil or that sort, you are simply being who you love to be.
 You do not think twice about reflecting who you really are.
 This sort of girl, people should learn to accept her dress code and understand the uniqueness she possesses.